 - Standard 1 Applies critical thinking and research knowledge to nursing practice, clinical care, and management of research participants. - Standard 2 Establishes and maintains respectful, diverse, and collaborative professional relationships to promote person-centred research. - Standard 3 Maintains proficiency of practice in both clinical and research disciplines - Standard 4 Plans nursing care for clinical research participants applying evidence based clinical skills and validated and standardized research processes. - Standard 5 Deliver safe, appropriate, responsive, and cohesive care to clinical research participants. - Standard 6 Applies specialized research and management skills to enable the delivery of high quality clinical and research practice. - Standard 7 Contributes to the advancement of evidence-based healthcare and the clinical research nurse specialty.

-Nursing Assistant/Clinical Research Technician, Enrolled Nurse Levels:
+Clinical Research Technician, Enrolled Nurse Levels:

-Progression to Nursing Assistant/Clinical Research Technician 3.0 and Enrolled Nurse 2.0 level will be competency based and will require approval from the Clinical Nurse Manager to progress to the next step.
+Progression Clinical Research Technician Entry to Clinical Research Technician Experienced will be competency based and will require approval from the Nurse Team Lead to progress to the new step.